manviisinha/manviisinha/README.md

-# 💫 About Me:
+# 💫 About Me :
 Hi, I’m Manvi Sinha, a passionate learner with a strong interest in problem solving.
-I enjoy tackling programming challenges using Java and Python, along with HTML, CSS, and JavaScript, and I have hands on experience with machine learning and libraries such as Pandas, NumPy, <br>and Matplotlib.
+I enjoy tackling programming challenges using Java and Python, along with HTML, CSS, and JavaScript, and I have hands on experience with machine learning and libraries such as Pandas, NumPy, and Matplotlib.
 I am familiar with CS fundamentals including OOPS, DBMS and I work with tools like Google Colab and Figma.
 Alongside my technical skills, I bring strong communication abilities, teamwork, and event management skills.
 I am always eager to learn, grow through real world projects, and collaborate .
 <br>Feel free to reach out at manvisinhan4500@gmail.com.